haiyuan-yu-lab/NetFlow3D/README.md

 ## Get started
 Required input:
-- Mutation Annotation Format (MAF) file (https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format) with a handful of necessary columns:
+- Mutation Annotation Format (MAF) file (https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format)

+Necessary columns:
   - Hugo_Symbol
   - Variant_Classification
   - ENSP
   - Protein_position
   - Codons
   - Tumor_Sample_Barcode
+Optional columns:
+  - Transcript_ID
+  - Gene

+Ot

 PINTS can call peaks directly from BAM files.
 To call peaks from BAM files, you need to provide the tool a path to the bam file and what kind of experiment it was from.
 If it's from a standard protocol, like PROcap, then you can set --exp-type PROcap.
 Other supported experiments including GROcap/ CoPRO/ csRNAseq/ NETCAGE/ CAGE/ RAMPAGE/ STRIPEseq.
 For a complete list of ..., please run